I write comic book reviews that NOBODY has ever asked for!

 Oooooookay, then. . .

 I don't know how to put this without offending SOMEONE. . .but the girl looks like she's got Down Syndrome with an extra helping of deformity.
-How in the flying F@$& did she pass off as a skeletal figure that demanded obedience from a street gang, and how the hell did she manage to beat "Martial Arts Master" Kato in a stand-up fight when she's laying there drooling and giggling when Green Hornet pulls off her mask?
+How in the flying F@$& did she pass off as a skeletal figure that demanded obedience from a street gang, and how the did she manage to beat "Martial Arts Master" Kato in a stand-up fight when she's laying there drooling and giggling when Green Hornet pulls off her mask?

 FAIL, PHIL HESTER!
 FAIIIIIIIIIIIL!!